saisravankathi/tui_git/README.md

+# Live URL (Swagger UI)

+[Swagger](https://git-test-tui.herokuapp.com/swagger-ui.html) deployed on Heroku cloud.

+(***Note that, as there are rate limits on Github API for a non-logged in user, at times 403 Forbidden response is expected**)

 # Git Branches with Commit IDs

 This Springboot project lets us fetch the details of all the user owned repositories along with their branches and last commit IDs.